aama/webapp/README.md

 In one shell (terminal session) run ``$ lein cljsbuild auto ``

-This compiles the clojurescript and reloads code on edit.
+This compiles the Clojurescript and reloads code on edit.
 See [lein cljsbuild](https://github.com/emezeske/lein-cljsbuild) for details.